sagemathinc/cocalc-doc/source/project-settings.rst

 Hidden vs. Deleted projects
 ***************************

 If you delete a project, then you delete it for everyone---for all your collaborators.
 The good news is that this can be undone.
+Deleting a project removes upgrades from any subscriptions or course packages.

-Alternatively, if you hide a project, then you will not see it in your projects listing, but your collaborators are unaffected.
+Alternatively, if you hide a project, then you will not see it in your projects listing, but your collaborators will still see it in their listings.

 ****************
 Hiding a project